dojo/docs/dojo/dom-geometry.rst

   Returns true if the current language is left-to-right, and false otherwise.

+* :ref:`dojo/dom-geometry::normalizeEvent() <dojo/dom-geometry/normalizeEvent>`

+  Normalizes the geometry of a DOM event.

 * :ref:`dojo/dom-geometry::docScroll() <dojo/dom-geometry/docScroll>`

   Returns an object with {node, x, y} with corresponding offsets.